Updated: April 2025

 The Status of the Energy Transition in Australia

 Australia’s carbon target is to reduce carbon emissions by 43% by 2030 and achieve net-zero emissions by 2050.
-According to the Australian Trade and Investment Commission (Austrade), the country is set to become an energy superpower in renewable energy thanks to the significant amount of renewable resources at its disposal.
+According to the Australian Trade and Investment Commission (Austrade), Australia is set to become an energy superpower in renewable energy thanks to the significant amount of renewable resources at its disposal.
 These renewable power resources include solar, wind, and hydropower.

 Check out real-time data on OpenNEM where you can see different data sets like Renewable Energy Production Vs Fossil Fuels.